pytorch/tutorials/advanced_source/python_extension_autoload.rst

 load out-of-tree backend extensions without explicit import statements.
-This feature is beneficial for users as it enhances their experience and enables them to follow the familiar PyTorch device programming model without needing to explicitly load or import device-specific extensions.
+This feature is beneficial for users as it enhances their experience and enables them to follow the familiar PyTorch device programming model without having to explicitly load or import device-specific extensions.
 On the other hand, it facilitates effortless adoption of existing PyTorch applications with zero-code changes on out-of-tree devices.
 For further details, refer to the